Red Light Therapy for Better Sleep

 Poor Sleep Quality

 Light or fragmented sleep, frequent nighttime waking, and non-restorative sleep patterns.
-Photobiomodulation may support deeper sleep architecture and more time in restorative sleep stages.
+Photobiomodulation supports deeper sleep architecture and more time in restorative sleep stages.

 Circadian Rhythm Disruption

 Shift work disorder, social jet lag, seasonal changes, and irregular sleep schedules.
-Red wavelengths may help anchor your internal clock without the alerting effects of blue light exposure.
+Red wavelengths anchor your internal clock without the alerting effects of blue light exposure.

 Stress-Related Sleep Issues

 Anxiety-driven insomnia, cortisol dysregulation, and sympathetic nervous system overactivation.
-PBM may support parasympathetic balance, helping your body shift into rest mode.
+PBM supports parasympathetic balance, helping your body shift into rest mode.

 What to Expect from Your Sleep Support Session